black & white photograph of the building Parnassuweg 220 with a few newly planted trees

 Please consult our latest Programmes and our Production | Collection Fund.

-Statement 1 Sept.
+Update 1 Sept.
 2022

 We are delighted that the board of the Mayor and Aldermen (the college van Burgermeester en Wethouders) of Amsterdam has voted positively to offer the zoning plan to Amsterdam’s City Council.
 Please consult their letter to the council here (in Dutch).